joelthe1/sequence_tagging/README.md

 Check the [blog post](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html)

+## Current State

+This setup is currently for saving the argmax'd predictions too which doesn't change much other with the arch. as such.

 ## Task

 Given a sentence, give a tag to each word.
 A classical application is Named Entity Recognition (NER).
 Here is an example